slashdotdash/implementing-cqrs-in-elixir/building-blocks/commands-and-domain-events.md

 Domain events indicate that something of importance has occurred,  within the context of an aggregate root.
 They are named in the past tense: account registered; funds transferred; fraudulent activity detected.

 A domain event may have zero, one or more registered handlers.
-It is acceptable to have no handler for a domain, outside of the aggregate root that raised the event.
+It is acceptable to have no registered handler for a domain event.